Today we explore the top 24 herbs that are used in a comprehensive detox program and link you to some research on each of them.

 See my other article Scientific Research proves why we need a Herbal Detox Program

-There is an overwhelming rationale for using these herbs in combination with a pure food diet to benefit long-term health.
+There is an overwhelming rationale for using these herbs in combination with a pure food diet to perform are proper detox porgram benefiting long-term health.

-By reducing negative gut bacteria and parasites, promoting better digestion and elimination, protecting the liver, improving bile flow, removing heavy metals, reducing blood sugar and cholesterol we can reduce and prevent the onset of the most common health problems of our time.
+By reducing negative gut bacteria and parasites, promoting better digestion and elimination, protecting the liver, improving bile flow, removing heavy metals, reducing blood sugar and cholesterol we can reduce and prevent the onset of the most common health problems of our time with these herbs.

 This must be largely due to the reduction of systemic inflammation and metabolic acidosis which would underlie many modern chronic disease states.